 Please click the Add or Edit button to set a static routing policy in the list.

 Please type the Destination Network Address and Subnet Mask.

-Please select to type the Gateway IP or the interface to be the routing interface.
+Please choose type Use the Gateway IP, Use the IPv4 interface or Use the IPv6 interface to be the routing interface.

 Click the Apply the button to save the configuration.